-- Listed threatened species and communities;

-- Listed migratory species; and

-- Commonwealth Marine Areas.
+- listed threatened species and communities (Sections 18 and 18A); - listed migratory species (Sections 20 and 20A); and - Commonwealth marine areas (Sections 23 and 24A).

 The EIS should provide separate discussions under sub-headings in the relevant sections that describe the values and address the potential impacts on NES matters.
 The locations of those sub-headings should be readily identifiable from the Table of Contents.